 Dana Robinson (derobins@hdfgroup.org)

 The HDF5 library can be set up to emit verbose debugging and tracing information.
-Setting the library up to emit this information requires two things:
+Configuring the library to emit this information requires two things:

 1) The library must have been built with particular configure settings or have appropriate preprocessor symbols defined.